 The customer journey is a process with numerous different phases which have to be planned and included.
-The first one is raising the awareness about product or service.
+The first one is raising awareness about a product or service.
 It’s oriented towards introducing customers to the product.
 If users don’t know anything about your product or service, they won’t consider buying it.
 This phase is also called ‘’I need’’ phase when users estimate whether they require something or not.

-After consideration and research phase comes the decision or purchase phase when customers are ready to buy product or service.
+After the consideration and research phase comes the decision or purchase phase when customers are ready to buy a product or service.
 It may seem that the first two phases are the hardest and most complicated.
 Well, it isn’t.
-If your customer wants to spend the money in your shop, there’s a possibility that he or she will give up if there are any unnecessary steps through shopping and payment process.
-It may occur that they will be annoyed by ordering, registration or payment process, and there’s the possibility of abandoning purchase just a click before submitting the button.
+If your customer wants to spend money in your shop, there’s a possibility that he or she will give up if there are any unnecessary steps through the shopping and payment process.
+It may occur that they will be annoyed by the ordering, registration or payment process, and there’s the possibility of abandoning the purchase just a click before submitting the button.
 Here comes the importance of customer journey and UX or UI elements.

-If the purchase process is successful, then so are subsequent phases of retention and advocacy of purchased product.
-But… if the purchase hasn’t been made, it can be a warning signal about faulty customer journey and customer experience.
+If the purchase process is successful, then so are subsequent phases of retention and advocacy of the purchased product.
+But… if the purchase hasn’t been made, it can be a warning signal about a faulty customer journey and customer experience.
 In order to get to the end of this problem and improve user experience, there are a few ways and principles that can be used for improving customer experience through design, content architecture and proper UI implementation.

 Customer journey should be planned and implemented not solely by designers and developers, but also marketing team which specializes in online sale.
 With that said, there are laws that should be used in order to simplify and improve the buying process and overall user experience.

 The time to acquire a product is a combination of the distance to and size of its position.
 Make elements (you wish to be easily selectable) large and position them to be accessible just a few clicks away.
 This law especially applies to buttons, which have the purpose to be easily found and selectable.